 - LM 514 - Classification and Cataloging of Media (3)

 - LM 515 - Internship in Media Services (3)

 - LM 520 - Reference Materials (3)

 - LM 550 - Technology in Media Centers (3)

 - LM 555 - Instructional Design (3)

-- Admission to this program requires fourth-year (bachelor’s) teacher certification in any area of education.
+- Eligibility for this program requires fourth-year (bachelor’s) teacher certification in any area of education.

 - Completion of this program leads to eligibility for fifth-year (master’s) teacher certification in library media (P-12).